eperedo/blog/source/_posts/learning-nextjs-day-eight.md

 ---
 title: Learning NextJs - Day 8
-date: 2019-06-26 21:00:00
+date: 2019-06-27 19:00:00
 ---

-You can easily add alias to your pages, but now the 404 problem happen every time you refresh the page.
+You can [easily add alias to your pages](https://blog.eperedo.com/2019/06/25/learning-nextjs-day-seven/), but now the 404 problem happen every time you refresh the page.
 In order to solve this you need to create a custom server, I know! sounds scary, but actually is not because nextjs is a node web server.

 This means integrate it with express, hapijs, fastify, or any other node server is really easy.
 They are plenty of examples how to do this in [their docs](https://nextjs.org/docs#custom-server-and-routing).